-Keith Mooney and his wife Lisa are raffling their three-bedroom Lucan apartment worth €360,000 on February 15 next year.
+Keith Mooney and his wife Lisa are raffling their three-bedroom Lucan apartment worth €360,000 tomorrow in just under 36 hours.

-The lucky winners will receive a fully furnished apartment with no mortgage, legal fees, or stamp duty in addition to an extra €10,000 in cash, while there will be dozens of bonus cash prizes if all 60,000 tickets are sold for the draw.
+The lucky winners will receive a fully furnished apartment with no mortgage, legal fees, or stamp duty in addition to an extra €10,000 in cash, while there will be dozens of bonus cash prizes if all 40,000 tickets are sold for the draw.
 There are roughly 17,000 tickets available for the draw, Mooney said.

 Keith said that he will donate €100,000 of the money raised to suicide prevention charity Pieta House in honor of his brother Stuart, who died on Christmas Day 15 years ago after struggling with mental illness and addiction.

 "A lot of people who raffle off their property tend to give about 5% to charity.
 We're looking at giving 10% to charity as well as the extra bits in terms of trying to spread the love to as many people as possible," Keith told IrishCentral.